ncredinburgh/JavaForSmallTeams/specifics/1000_do_not_use_reflection.md

 Refactoring and code analysis tools are blind to reflection.

-Although they may make some attempt to take it into account, the additional possibilities they create for how a program might behave mean the tools can no longer provide rigorous guarantees that they have understood the program.
-Otherwise, safe refactorings may change program behavior in the presence of reflection and analysis tools may report incorrect results.
+Although they may make some attempt to take it into account, the additional possibilities reflection creates for how a program might behave means the tools can no longer provide rigorous guarantees that they have understood the program.
+In the presence of reflection refactorings that would otherwise be safe may change program and analysis tools may report incorrect results.

 #### Harder Code Comprehension